-Home to year-round balmy climes, an abundance of healthy eateries and active wear a-plenty, Sydney is the ultimate city when it comes to clean living.
+Home to year-round balmy climes, an abundance of healthy eateries and activewear a-plenty, Sydney is the ultimate city when it comes to clean living.
 Whether you’re after ocean-based activities, the hottest spots to brunch, sundown drinks by the sea or simply the best luxury hotels, Sydney’s got something for everyone.
-From stunning lunch spots to the city’s best studio to get your downward dog on, here are a few of the best places to see, sleep, sweat and shop during a weekend getaway in Sydney.
+From stunning lunch spots to the city’s best studio to get your downward dog on, here are a few things to do in Sydney this weekend.

 For one of the most sumptuous stays in Sydney, Watson’s Bay Boutique Hotel certainly takes some beating.
 Have mastered beach-chic down to a fine art, this beautiful boutique hotel is awash with beach blue interiors and an unbeatable view of the city’s famous skyline.

-Offering barefoot Bondi luxury a stone’s throw from Sydney’s most famous beach, QT Bondi is perfect for the discerning traveler.
+Offering barefoot Bondi luxury a stone’s throw from Sydney’s most famous beach, QT Bondi is perfect for the discerning traveller.
 Fusing beach chic with urban glamour, and offering unrivalled views of the hustle and bustle of Bondi, the QT should be top of any Sydney hit list.

 Porch and Parlour | 17-18/110 Ramsgate Ave, North Bondi